My mother in law passed away from Cancer at 62.

-This is the first time in my life that I’m at the epicenter of such traumatic and disruptive loss.
+My mother-in-law's death was the first time in my life that I was at the epicenter of such traumatic and disruptive loss.
 And there are two important things that I learned during this experience.
-I wanted to share those things with you because they’ve helped me better understand and support my wife during her loss, and to be more prepared to grieve or support a grieving loved one in the future.
+I wanted to share those things with you because they’ve helped me better understand and support my wife during her loss, and to be more prepared to grieve or help a grieving loved one in the future.

 After sharing the bad news with family and friends, some thought twice before calling, and others didn’t even reach out to show their support.
 They didn’t know what to say.

-Family and friendship is all about loving and supporting each other through good times and bad.
-So when someone close to you suffers a big loss, even if you can’t feel or understand what they’re going through...be there for them anyways.
+Family and friendship are all about loving and supporting each other through good times and bad.
+So when someone close to you suffers a significant loss, even if you can’t feel or understand what they’re going through—be there for them anyways.

-Truly loving others during times like these is about being a good listener.
-Being patient.
-Being a source of comfort.
-Sticking close to listen, laugh and cry with them.
-Everything else in your mind, any excuse, any fear, to not reach out or show up when you’re most needed… It’s just crap! and I don’t buy it.
+Loving others during times like these is about being a good listener.
+Being patient and a source of comfort.
+Sticking close to listen, laugh, and cry with them.
+Everything else in your mind, any excuse, any fear, to not reach out or show up when you’re most needed.
+It’s just crap!
+And I don’t buy it.

 So don’t choke.
 Be a good listener, Be patient, and Be there.